Everything You Ever Wanted to Know About Nighttime Photography

 TIMER OR TRIGGER?

 Once you’ve decided how you’re going to stabilize your camera, you need to think about how to KEEP it stable while firing the shutter.
 The last thing you want is to press down on the shutter button, only to get a blurry shot from a tiny bit of camera motion, which can happen even with a tripod.

 The two ways to do this are to either use a remote trigger or the in-camera timer.
 Most cameras, including point and shoots, have a built-in timer.
 A 2-second or 10-second delayed timer is usually plenty of time to offset any lingering camera shake.
 Remember to roll your finger across the button instead of pressing straight down.
 If you’ve never used the timer, don’t be afraid to refer to your camera’s manual to figure out how to set it up.
 Can’t find the manual?
 No worries!

 NOW LET'S TALK TRIGGER...

 Not into the timer?
 No problem!
 Another option is to use a remote trigger.
 I have both a digital trigger that connects wirelessly and a very low-priced, corded trigger that also works well.
-To be quite honest, I find that I use the inexpensive corded trigger more than the wireless.
-It tends to be quicker to set up and no technology worries (batteries, connection, etc).
-A simple cord connects directly to your camera and you can operate the camera from a couple feet away and without touching the camera.
-There is a time and place for both for sure!
+I find that I use the inexpensive corded trigger more than the wireless.
+It tends to be quicker to set up and no technology worries (batteries, connection, etc.).
+A simple cord connects directly to your camera, and you can operate the camera from a couple of feet away and without touching the camera.
+There are a time and a place for both for sure!
 With a little experimentation, you will find what you like best!

 Here’s the digital trigger (be sure you get the right kind for your camera)